oracle/odpi/doc/src/functions/dpiSodaDb.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **db** [IN] -- a reference to the database in which the SODA collection is to opened.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.

     **name** [IN] -- the name of the collection which is to be opened.
 NOTE: the name is case sensitive.